 The following guide provides you a list of terms and topics that you can check your knowledge.
 It's by no means complete.
 Some topics are mentioned in general terms since it is difficult to summarize or mention them.
 The size of the discussion is not an indication of its importance.
 I merely tried to type in the key concepts with the hope that they will be of help to your study.
-The book, slides (with the exception of W15-NFS+GFS-extra slides), and assignments define the exact context of the final.
+We have decided to exclude some of the topics, despite covering them at a certain detail.
+No questions will be asked in the final from the topics marked in RED.